czy1999/czy1999.github.io/_pages/about.md

 ## 🔥 News
+- 2026.04: ✨One long paper about Group-level User Simulation is accepted by [SIGIR 2026 Industry Track](https://sigir2026.org/en-AU/pages/submissions/industry-track)!
 - 2025.11: ✨Our [WOWService technical report](https://arxiv.org/pdf/2510.13291) is released!
 - 2025.10: ✨One long paper about Temporal RAG Benchmark is accepted by [Nature Scientific Data](https://www.nature.com/articles/s41597-025-06098-y)!
 - 2025.08: ✨One long paper about Temporal RAG is accepted by [CIKM 2025](https://cikm2025.org/)!